EdoT99/image_classification_Pcam/README.md

-This project concerns the creation of a CNN for a binary image classification task using the CMAP dataset (https://drive.google.com/drive/folders/1gHou49cA1s5vua2V5L98Lt8TiWA3FrKB?usp=sharing)
+This project concerns the creation of a CNN for binary image classification task using the CMAP dataset (https://drive.google.com/drive/folders/1gHou49cA1s5vua2V5L98Lt8TiWA3FrKB?usp=sharing)

-My project is structured in the following way:
+My directory is structured in the following way:

 project/
 ├── my_project/